TigerAppsOrg/tigertype/server/db/README.md

 This ensures snippet removal is quick and safe, without hand-editing dependent rows.

+### GitHub Action Workflow

+You can delete a snippet without cloning the repo by using the manual workflow:

+- Workflow: `.github/workflows/delete-snippet.yml`
+- Trigger: GitHub → Actions → “Delete Snippet” → “Run workflow”
+- Inputs:
+  - `snippet_id` (required): ID to delete
+  - `environment` (optional): `production` (default) or `staging`
+- Secrets:
+  - Configure `DATABASE_URL` as a repo secret or an environment-level secret (for the chosen environment).
+The workflow sets `NODE_ENV=production` so the Node DB client uses `DATABASE_URL` with SSL.

 ## ER Diagram

 See the complete Mermaid ER diagram in `docs/DatabaseSchema.md`.